 The Expert Bureau is a collection of professionals specializing in various areas of computing education, broadening participation, and educational pathways.
-For a state in need of expertise, their knowledge may be requested in developing effective workshops and events, or to strategize ways to strengthen and align pathways and curricula.
-For more information, please contact us.
+For a state in need of expertise, their knowledge may be requested in developing effective workshops and events, or to strategize ways to strengthen and align pathways, policy efforts, and curricula.
+For more information about the Expert Bureau and how ECEP can support your effort to increase diversity in computer science, please contact us.

 Tucker Balch, Associate Professor of Interactive Computing, Georgia Institute of Technology